-also-notify

-Defines a global list of IP addresses of name servers that are also sent NOTIFY messages whenever a fresh copy of the zone is loaded, in addition to the servers listed in the zone's NS records.
-This helps to ensure that copies of the zones will quickly converge on stealth servers.
+also-notify This option defines a global list of IP addresses of name servers that are also sent NOTIFY messages whenever a fresh copy of the zone is loaded, in addition to the servers listed in the zone's NS records.
+This helps to ensure that copies of the zones quickly converge on stealth servers.
 Optionally, a port may be specified with each also-notify address to send the notify messages to a port other than the default of 53.
 An optional TSIG key can also be specified with each address to cause the notify messages to be signed; this can be useful when sending notifies to multiple views.
 In place of explicit addresses, one or more named masters lists can be used.

-If an also-notify list is given in a zone statement, it will override the options also-notify statement.
-When a zone notify statement is set to no, the IP addresses in the global alsonotify list will not be sent NOTIFY messages for that zone.
+If an also-notify list is given in a zone statement, it overrides the options also-notify statement.
+When a zone notify statement is set to no, the IP addresses in the global also-notify list are not sent NOTIFY messages for that zone.
 The default is the empty list (no global notification list).